 If you believe fitness trackers have always traded style for function, then the new Motiv smart ring will make you think again.
 It’s a fitness tracker that’s one of a kind and is shaped like a ring.

 Designed to be worn 24/7, it measures your active minutes, heart rate, step count, distance covered, calories burned, and sleep pattern.
 Made of ultralight titanium, not only is it waterproof up to 5 ATM, it will look stylish on your finger too.

-Kuri is quick to learn a home’s floor plan, capture photos and videos with its onboard camera, has face recognition and sound detection.
+Kuri is quick to learn your home’s floor plan, capture photos and videos with its onboard camera, has face recognition and sound detection.
 A gizmo to reassure any working parent.

-All the rigger mero le about Apple’s Airpods, the replacement for the headphones for the iPhone 7 phones, was not the manufacturer’s finest hour.
+All of the commotion about Apple’s Airpods, the replacement for the headphones for the iPhone 7 phones, was not the manufacturer’s finest hour.
 They looked like regular Apple earbuds with the power cords cut off.
-Released quietly and way behind schedule, and received universal criticism from just about everyone.
+Released quietly, way behind schedule and received universal criticism from just about everyone.

 They’ll work with iOS and Android devices, giving them a universal edge.
-Allegedly have eight hours of battery life (the AirPods only claim five), are splash-proof, lightweight and deliver impeccable sound quality—all for $149, which is still slightly less expensive than the AirPods.
+Allegedly have eight hours of battery life (the AirPods only claim five), are splash-proof, lightweight and deliver impeccable sound quality and are slightly less expensive than the AirPods.